Ministry-of-CBT/Project-CBT/README.md

 [][][] > Note:

-The Old Main Menu Songs will be removed soon.
+The Old Main Menu Songs has been removed

 [][][] > Planned OST: